 The second part of Step One deals with the mental obsession.
-This simply means that no matter how bad it was the last time we thought we knew best, no matter how much we have to lose, no matter how much we want to quit creating problems forever; on our own unaided will we will always strive to have chaos again by trying to fix, control and manipulate.
+This simply means that no matter how bad it was the last time we thought we knew best, no matter how much we have to lose, no matter how much we want to quit creating problems forever; on our own unaided-will we will always strive to have chaos again by trying to fix, control and manipulate.
 Bill Wilson compares this to putting your hand on a hot stove over and over again.
 It is not a matter of "learning our lesson," if it were, wouldn't we have learned it long ago?
 This is the kind of lesson we never learn.
 We just keep doing it over and over again; until we kill ourselves.
 Before you move on to the mental obsession, make sure you are absolutely clear on the physical allergy.
 Remember, this is not about just telling other people what you think they want to hear, it's about what you really believe is true for you.

-Did you turn to creating chaos when you were lonely?
-Page 1, Paragraph 1 2.
-Were there things which happened early in your chaos creating career that were, "ominous warnings," which you failed to heed?
+Did I turn to creating chaos when I was lonely?
+David David David Market Page 1, Paragraph 1 2.
+Were there things which happened early in my chaos creating career that were "ominous warnings," which I failed to heed?
 What were they?
 Page 1, Paragraph 3 3.
-When you were younger, did you think of yourself as a leader?
+When I was younger, did I think of myself as a leader?
 Page 1, Paragraph 5 4. a).
-Were you someone driven to succeed? b).
-Did you feel like you had to "prove to the world that you were important?" c.)
-Did you create chaos when you were in school or work, needing and demanding that you be heard or paid attention to?
+Was I someone driven to succeed? b).
+Did I enjoy some successes early in life? c).
+Did I feel like I had to "prove to the world that I was important?" d.)
+Did I create chaos when I was in school or at work, needing and demanding that I be heard or paid attention to?

-d.)
-Do you constantly feel the need to force people to hear you out, feeling like if they would just hear you that you would feel better?
+e.)
+Did I constantly feel the need to force people to hear me out, feeling like if they would just hear me that I would feel better?
 5. a.)
-Did you develop theories about how you would be successful in life while trying to control people, places, and things?
+Did I develop theories about how I would be successful in life while trying to control people, places, and things?
 Page 2, Paragraph 2 b.)
-Are you convinced you know what is best for other people?
+Am I convinced I know what is best for other people?
 6. a).
-Did your friends sometimes think you were crazy or emotionally unstable? b).
-Did you enjoy some successes early in life?
+Did my friends sometimes think I was crazy or emotionally unstable?
 Page 3, Top Paragraph 7.
-Did controlling people, places, and things or indulging the drama you created, become more important over time?
+Did controlling people, places, and things or indulging the drama I created, become more important over time?
 In what ways?
 Page 3, Paragraph 1 8. a).
-Did the crises you invited become serious during this time?
+Did the crises I invited become serious during this time?
 How? b.)
-Did you fight with your spouse, friends, parents, siblings, coworkers, or boss? c.)
-Did you become a loner?
-Did you isolate yourself?
+Did I fight with my spouse, friends, parents, siblings, coworkers, or boss? c.)
+Did I become a loner?
+Did I isolate myself?
 Page 3, Paragraph 2